 "My work included developing computed-aided breast cancer detection using MRI images through trying to extract physiologically important information out of the images and use it for cancer detection.
-I presented papers at conferences in Washington D.C. during April 2006 and in Copenhagen during October.
-The experience of my study is very valuable and beneficial to me in many ways.
-After my graduation, I decided to apply my skill set in a different field.
-Currently, I am working as a quantitative researcher for an investment bank in Japan.
+My study has been very beneficial to me in many ways.
+After graduation, I decided to apply my skill set in a different field and I worked as a quantitative researcher for an investment bank first in Japan and now in London.
 The photo was taken after crossing the finishing line in the 2011 Tokyo marathon."